docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Python/building/_index.md

 ```
 $ docker images
 REPOSITORY                                 TAG                 IMAGE ID            CREATED             SIZE
-my-python-app                             latest              3f9244a1a240        2 minutes ago       355MB$ docker images
+my-python-app                             latest              3f9244a1a240        2 minutes ago       355MB$
 ```

 In order to run this newly created image, we can use the docker run command and pass in the ports we want to map to and the image we wish to run.

 ```
-$ docker run -p 8080:8081 -it my-python-app
+$ docker run -p 8000:5000 -it my-python-app
 ```

-- `-p 8080:8081` - This exposes our application which is running on port 8081 within our container on http://localhost:8080 on our local machine.
+- `-p 8000:5000` - This exposes our application which is running on port 5000 within our container on http://localhost:8000 on our local machine.
 - `-it` - This flag specifies that we want to run this image in interactive mode with a tty for this container process.
 - `my-python-app ` - This is the name of the image that we want to run in a container.

 Awesome!
-Now if you go to [http://localhost:8080](http://localhost:8080) in your browser, you should see that the application is responds with `Hello, "/".`
+Now if you go to [http://localhost:8000](http://localhost:8000) in your browser, you should see that the application is responds with `Hello World`

 ### Run Container in Background